ChristofferGreen/PathSpace/docs/design.md

 ## Bottlenecks
 Linda like tuple spaces have traditionally been seen as slow.
 To some degree this is due to the pattern matching required to extract data from a tuple.
 ### Path Caching
 In PathSpace the slowest part will be traversing the path hierarchy.
-Potentially this could be sped up if we provide a cache of the most recent lookups of paths for insert/read/grab.
+Potentially this could be sped up if we provide a cache of the most recent lookups of paths for insert/read/extract.
 Could be done as a hashmap from a ConcretePath to a PathSpace*.
-Would need to clear the cache on grab, or other PathSpace removals.
+Would need to clear the cache on extract, or other PathSpace removals.

 ### Version Migration Utilities
 TBD